spritsail/fivem/README.md

 _It is important that you use `interactive` and `pseudo-tty` options otherwise the container will crash on startup_ See [issue #3](https://github.com/spritsail/fivem/issues/3)

-### Environment Varibles
+### Environment Variables

-- `LICENSE_KEY` - This is a required variable for the licence key needed to start the server.
+- `LICENSE_KEY` - This is a required variable for the license key needed to start the server.
 - `RCON_PASSWORD` - A password to use for the RCON functionality of the fxserver.
 If not specified, a random 16 character password is assigned.
 This is only used upon creation of the default configs
 - `NO_DEFAULT_CONFIG` - Optional.
 Set to any non-zero value to disable the default exec config.
-- `NO_LICENCE_KEY` - Optional.
-Set to any non-zero value to disable specifying the licence key in the environment.
-Useful if your licence key is in a config file.
+- `NO_LICENSE_KEY` - Optional.
+Set to any non-zero length value to disable specifying the license key in the environment.
+Useful if your license key is in a config file.
 - `NO_ONESYNC` - Optional.
 Set to any non-zero value to disable OneSync being added to the default configs.